 - Having to strain a lot when trying to open your bowels

-- Hard stools that look like small hard pellets
+- Hard poo (stools or faeces) that looks like small hard pellets

 - Feeling bloated and sluggish